RomanLut/Multiwii-ESP32-port/README.md

 - 35 - (inpput only)
 - 39 - (input only)

+# STL files for printing
+TODO share STL files on thingiverse

 # No GPS modes?

 Originaly I had a plan to implement Poshold, RTH and Waypoint navigation.
 Mahowii has code for that.
 But due to various reasons I decided to abandon this functionality: